Aquarium Snail Types: Meet the Right Match for Your Tank

 Pond Snails

-This group of snails also consists of a variety of species and are often thought of as aquarium pests.
-Pond snails eat everything - leftover food, dead carcasses, algae, and live plants.
-They are great scavengers and will keep your tank clean, but are disastrous inhabitants for a planted tank.
+This group of snails also consists of a variety of species and is often thought of as an aquarium pest.
+Pond snails eat everything — leftover food, dead carcasses, algae, and live plants.
+They are great scavengers and will keep your tank clean, but they are disastrous inhabitants for a planted tank.

 Pond snails are brown to yellow-brown in color and have round shells.
-They remain small, staying at under 1/4-inch in diameter.
+They remain small, staying under 1/4 inch in diameter.

 Ramshorn Snails